alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 Then all my users' browses will consider it a new file and ask for the server for it again.

-If I don't even want to include a version number—maybe for a file like `stylesheet.css`—you can use a URL query.
+If I don't even want to include a version number—maybe for a file like `stylesheet.css`—I can use a URL query.

 ```html
 <!-- The browser will consider these two different files,